Official party status: Registered party

 Official party status is not to be confused with being a registered party.
-A political party (even if it has no parliamentary seats) may register with Elections Canada or a provincial chief electoral officer.
+A political party (even if it has no parliamentary seats) may register with Elections Canada or a provincial electoral authority.
 Doing so allows the political party to run candidates for office during elections, have their candidates' party affiliation identified on the ballot, issue tax receipts for donations, and spend money on advertising and campaigning during election campaigns.
 In return, the party must obey campaign spending and donation limits, disclose the source of large donations, and obey various election laws.